Prof. Sarah Auster, PhD

 Main research topics

-Information economics, mechanism design, applied decision theory
+Information economics, applied decision theory

 CV